n8n-io/n8n-docs/docs/nodes/credentials/Eventbrite/README.md

 # Eventbrite

-You can find information about the operations supported by the Eventbrite node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.eventbriteTrigger) page.
+You can find information about the operations supported by the Eventbrite Trigger node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.eventbriteTrigger) page.
 You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Eventbrite).

 ## Prerequisites